gvwilson/sdxjs/virtual-machine/index.md

 The next step is to extend our base class with one that has a `run` method.
 As its name suggests,
-this runs the program by fetching instructions and taking action until told to stop:
+this runs the program by fetching instructions and executing them until told to stop:

 {% include erase file='vm.js' key='skip' %}